Here’s a list of dark magic graphic novels for when you just want something to creep you out. (Disclosure: Amazon links are affiliate links.)

 Luci Jenifer Inacio Das Neves, Lucifer for short, is a reformed thief.
 Val Brisendine is a gallery owner who also deals with magical artifacts, Lucifer’s sometimes boss, and the closest thing to family that Lucifer has.
 When Lucifer’s past catches up to her and threatens Val’s life, Lucifer has no choice but to tangle with a dark magical world that already owns too big a piece of her.
 This book made me fall in love with Emma Rios as an artist.
 Her people are real and interesting and flawed and distinctive.
-(Does Lucifer end up in her underwear once?
-Yes.
-But it’s not sexy time.
-And it doesn’t look like that cover.)
 Between the art and Nelson’s storytelling, it’s a magic / horror / found family tale that’s often heavy with regret, but also sparks with hope.

-I was worried about the artist switch for The Harlot and the Thief, but Dan Mora and Gabriel Cassata did great.
-Lucifer starts with a crisp, clean look that goes with her slightly sassier personality, all totally appropriate given the weight that got taken off her shoulders at the end of Hexed.
+I was worried about the artist switch for the second storyline collected here, The Harlot and the Thief, but Dan Mora and Gabriel Cassata did great.
+Lucifer starts with a crisp, clean look that goes with her slightly sassier personality, all totally appropriate given the weight that got taken off her shoulders at the end of the first Hexed story.
 When everything goes sideways, though, they’re more than capable of showing Lucifer’s grief and fury.
-And all the flayed and eviscerated corpses, because, you know, this is Hexed and things like that happen.
+And all the eviscerated corpses, because, you know, this is Hexed and things like that happen.

 I picked this off the library shelf because of Jill Thompson’s name.
-She’s well-loved by us for The Little Endless series and her own series Magic Trixie and Scary Godmother (see my kids’ comics post for those).
+She’s well-loved by us for her own kids’ series Magic Trixie and Scary Godmother.
 I’m so glad it caught my eye!
 It’s fantastic.
 Five neighborhood dogs and one cat summon a “Wise Dog” to help a friend in trouble: a dog whose doghouse is haunted.
 After this first encounter with the supernatural, the six friends become a sort of paranormal detective group under loose supervision by the Wise Dogs.
-They battle witches and investigate disappearances.
+They battle witches and investigate disappearances tied to spooky dark magic and evil forces.
 They make terrible, soul-crushing mistakes, but they also save lives.
 It’s more emotional than I would have thought possible from a comic book about animals.
 Both the storytelling and the art are some of the best I’ve ever seen.

-The Sixth Gun (Amazon/Comixology / Goodreads) By Cullen Bunn.
-Illustrated by Brian Hurtt.
-Some colors by Bill Crabtree.
-Some illustrations by Tyler Crook.
-Some lettering by Hurtt, some by Douglas E. Sherwood, some by Crank!
+The Sixth Gun by Cullen Bunn, illustrated by Brian Hurtt, with some colors by Bill Crabtree and some illustrations by Tyler Crook.
+Lettering by Hurtt, Douglas E. Sherwood, and Crank!
+(Amazon / Goodreads)

 A gripping, epic, and (finally!) complete series that mashes up post Civil War chaos, dark magic, and the possible end of the world.
 It centers around six otherworldly guns, each with a supernatural and fairly evil power, and the battle between various factions to possess them.
 I can’t recommend this highly enough.
 The worldbuilding and mythology are tremendous.
 The plot drips with a heavy sense of dread, with the main protagonists fighting against a doom that seems inevitable.
 Those characters are so real, and I loved them so much that I just about cried when bad things happened to them, even when it was their own fault (grr, human frailty sucks!) or I saw it coming (grr, fate sucks!).